mmomtchev/proj.js/README.md

 Linking with my own `sqlite-wasm-http` project to access a remote `proj.db`, using SQL over HTTP, is a very significant project that will further increase the bundle size to the point nullifying the gains from `proj.db`.
 It does not seem to be a logical option at the moment.

 Currently the biggest contributor to raw code size is SWIG JSE which produces large amounts of identical code for each function.
-This may me improved in a future version, but bear in mind that SWIG-generated code has the best compression ratio.
+This may me improved in a future version, but bear in mind that **SWIG-generated code has a very good compression ratio**.
 It is also worth investigating what can be gained from modularization of the SWIG wrappers and if it is really necessary to wrap separately all derived classes.

+In the compressed bundle, the main contributor is `libproj.a`.

-The ratio of SWIG wrappers to PROJ code is 4:1 in the uncompressed bundle and 2:1 in the compressed bundle.
-Here is a quick rundown of the cost of each wrapper:
+Here is a quick rundown of the cost of each wrapper in the C++ bindings:

 ![SWIG-generated wrapper sizes](https://raw.githubusercontent.com/mmomtchev/proj.js/refs/heads/main/swig-wrappers-size-breakdown.png)